fwmechanic/k_edit/tabs.md

 created the **tabspring** region), leading to the selection box edges (on some lines) passing thru a **tabspring** region.
 What to do?

-How about: when selecting, transiently force `tabdisp:BIG_BULLET` and `traildisp:SMALL_BULLET`?
-That's a good idea (removes the user's blinders), except (as it stands today) that may not work on Linux (where this problem is most likely to occur; see note near top) because I've not yet figured out (indeed, haven't even _pondered_) how to obtain the effect of using Code Page 437 on a Linux host (is it possible without adding support for some form of Unicode?
+How about: when (BOX/STREAM) _selecting_, transiently force `tabdisp:BIG_BULLET`+`traildisp:SMALL_BULLET`?
+That's a good idea (removes the user's blinders), except (as it stands today) it probably won't work on Linux (where this problem is most likely to occur; see note near top) because I've not yet figured out (indeed, haven't even _pondered_) how to obtain the effect of using Code Page 437 on a Linux host (is it possible without adding support for some form of Unicode?
 If not, then what?) in order to be able to _display_ BIG_BULLET and SMALL_BULLET.

 Down the rathole we go...